the utilize mission

 So consider this our call to arms: Empty, unloved and under-utilized spaces, wherever you may be, we will find you and bring back to life… Because we let no good space ever go to waste!

-Gemma has a professional background in utilising space, having worked on successful commercial projects involving shared workspaces.
+Gemma Simmons has a professional background in space revitalisation, having worked on successful commercial projects involving shared workspaces.
 She has now found a way to put her skills to use for the good of a local community.
 Alongside her role in the overall Utilize Pepper Street project, she also runs a collaborative salon on the site.

 Browse, discover and learn more about our on-going and past projects.